 - A practical introduction to Split testing, which is the best way to get started with CRO for most businesses

-- A maturity model for you to assess website optimisation from Optimisation expert Craig Sullivan, covering Culture, Process, Testing and Analytics focus, Insight methods and mission
+- A maturity model for you to assess website optimization from Optimization expert Craig Sullivan, covering Culture, Process, Testing and Analytics focus, Insight methods and mission

-- Setting up an optimisation process and the pitfalls to avoid
+- Setting up an optimization process and the pitfalls to avoid

 - Running and managing tests

-- Recommendations on free and paid atnalysis tools for each step of the process with the focus on Google Analytics
+- Recommendations on free and paid analysis tools for each step of the process with the focus on Google Analytics

 - Format: 10,000 word, 47 page A4 page PDF Ebook with examples and checklists